-Matilda is strong and healthy and smart and determined and affectionate and amazing.
+MM is strong and healthy and smart and determined and affectionate and amazing.
 I haven't stunted her growth with formula milk; I haven't destroyed her intelligence with CBeebies (which turns out to be pretty educational).

 I haven't turned her into a bad, uncaring person by not carrying her in a wrap for the first few years of her life.

 Last week, she and I were looking after a friend of hers for a little while.
-When her friend became upset, Matilda did the thing she finds most comforting in the world - she reached out and took her friend's hand.
+When her friend became upset, MM did the thing she finds most comforting in the world - she reached out and took her friend's hand.